 2. Wrap the Tree

-For younger and recently-planted trees, wrap the base of the trunk with burlap or paper wrap.
-While fall is known for mild weather, it’s still subject to temperature extremes.
-Wrapping the tree protects it from sunscald and frost cracking.
-Keep the wrap on until the beginning of spring.
+For young saplings, wrap the trunk’s base with burlap or paper wrap.
+While autumn is known for mild temperatures, it can still get quite hot or cold on some days.
+Wrapping the tree shields it from sunscald or frost cracking.
+Keep the wrap on until the arrival of spring.

 3. Water the Tree

-Trees can experience dehydration just like people.
-When we remove a dead tree, it’s not unusual for us to spot signs of severe dehydration.
+Lack of water can stunt a tree’s development.
+When we remove a dead tree, it’s not unusual for us to see symptoms of severe dehydration.

-- Water along the tree’s critical root zone.
-This is an imaginary circle that runs along the outer edge of a tree’s dripline.
+- Water along the critical root zone.
+This is an imaginary circle that runs along the outer perimeter of a tree’s dripline.

 - Water in the early hours of the day to keep water evaporation to a minimum

-Trees undergo major changes during the fall.
-You can assist the tree in its transition process or leave the work to Pro-Cut Tree Service.
-For fall tree care, enquire about our full range of care and emergency services.
+Trees undergo internal changes during autumn.
+You can be of assistance during this vital transition phase.
+Better yet, leave the job to Pro-Cut Tree Service.
+For fall tree care, enquire about our comprehensive range of arbor and emergency services.

 Serving customers in Lake Stevens, Edmonds, Marysville, Mukilteo, Lynnwood, Everett, Snohomish and the surrounding area